Aviva Stadium

 Aviva Stadium has some fantastic Six Nations hospitality facilities for Ireland’s home fixtures.
 These include complimentary drinks and a post-match hot buffet.
 With our Ireland rugby hospitality-only packages available, guests and spectators can get great insight from past and present Ireland rugby players making a guest appearance.
 Passionate Ireland rugby fans should not miss out on this opportunity; secure your VIP places at the Aviva Stadium for Six Nations hospitality!

-Ireland will clash with Italy, Wales and Scotland at Aviva Stadium for the Six Nations Championship.
+Ireland will clash with rivals England and France at Aviva Stadium for the 2027 Six Nations Championship.
 Expect nothing less than a show of pure strength, power and endurance as these teams battle on Irish grounds for Europe’s most anticipated rugby competitions.

 Treat guests to complimentary drinks, a post-match hot buffet and a chance to meet Irish rugby legends by securing your Ireland Six Nations hospitality packages today.